John-Gaitho/movie-review-app/README.md

 # MOVIE REVIEW APP.
 ## Description.
-This is a movie review app that allows users to view the top rating movies, The app also lets one add a new movie to the list of existing ones to help push it to other consumers. it's built using JavaScript, CSS and React js.
+This is a movie review app that allows users to view the top rating movies and help them make informed decisions before watching a particular movie, The app also lets one add a new movie to the list of existing ones to help push it to other consumers. it's built using JavaScript, CSS and React js.

 ### by JOHN- GAITHO.